Ecuador says two more kidnapped on Colombia border - Journal du Cameroun

 Reporter Javier Ortega, 32, photographer Paul Rivas, 45, and their driver Efrain Segarra, 60, all worked for Ecuador’s influential El Comercio newspaper and were following a story on drug-related violence when they were abducted from the border town of Mataje.

-Experts say the northwestern border zone, which is covered with dense jungle and criss-crossed by rivers leading into the Pacific, has become a paradise for drug traffickers.
+Experts say the northwestern border zone, which is covered with dense jungle and crisscrossed by rivers leading into the Pacific, has become a haven for drug traffickers.